Lambert the Sheepish Lion: Cast

 The voice of the narrator and the stork was provided by actor and Disney legend Sterling Holloway.
-Holloway also was the voice for the stork in Dumbo, in which the character plays a very similar role in the plot.
+Holloway was also the voice for the stork in Dumbo, in which the character plays a very similar role in the plot.
 Uncredited roles include June Foray, who made the sounds of the sheep, Lambert's sheep mother and Lambert's purrs and growls, and Stan Freberg, who voiced Lambert's only spoken line, "Mama!"

 Reception

 In 1952, the film was nominated for an Academy Award in the category Best Short Subject, Cartoons but lost to The Two Mouseketeers, a Tom and Jerry cartoon which shared one of 7 Oscars for the Tom and Jerry series.
 A picture book adaptation for children was also released in the 1970s as part of the "Disney's Wonderful World of Reading" series.

-The original print of the film was given as a gift to Emperor Hirohito of Japan because it was his favorite Disney cartoon.
+It has been claimed the original print of the film was given as a gift to Emperor Hirohito of Japan because it was his favorite Disney cartoon, but there is no source to this claim.

 Other releases

-It also aired as a prelude to Disney's The Lion King when originally released on the big screen in some countries.
+The short aired as a prelude to Disney's The Lion King when originally released on the big screen in some countries.
 In the late 1980s it was seen on NBC television as a prelude to the network's prime-time airing of Dumbo, likely because of the presence of the stork character in both films.